weslashley/iOSI-precourse-onboarding/01-task/project.md

 Your pre-course assignment has three parts.
 Please complete ***all three parts*** before the first day of class:

 ## Pt.
 1: Get the repo!
+* Fork this pre-course repository (in github, you can do this using the button on the top right that says "fork")
 * Open the terminal!
 * Using the command line, navigate into your `Documents` directory.
 * Create a new folder called `Repositories` and then navigate into that.